Azure-Samples/ms-identity-java-devicecodeflow/README.md

   - azure
   - azure-active-directory
   - office-ms-graph
-description: "This sample demonstrates a java console application calling The Microsoft Graph"
+description: "This sample demonstrates calling the Microsoft Graph from a Java console application without a browser for interaction"
 ---
-# Invoking an API protected by Azure AD from a text-only device
+# Invoking an API protected by Azure AD from a device without a browser for interaction

 ## About this sample